 Iraq and Afghanistan veterans certainly get this.
 That pile of trash in the road could be hiding an IED.
 That tense-looking kid with a cell phone could be poised to trigger it.
 Prior attacks that maimed and killed their buddies have burned in such little details, potential signals of an imminent blast.
 But back home, driving their daughter to soccer practice can be a harrowing experience, with every piece of trash and every nearby boy on a phone triggering fear and panic, even “irrational” speeding or road rage.

-In short, the alterations that occur in each stress-induced phase of memory processing – in the first, strongly encoded central details and missing peripheral ones, in the second, even central details getting lost – are indicators of adaptive brain functioning.
-Those alterations have been selected by evolution because they’ve helped us to detect and avoid future attacks, and because they protect our hippocampus from damage.
+In short, the alterations that occur in each stress-induced phase of memory processing – in the first, strongly encoded central details and missing peripheral ones, in the second, even some central details getting lost – are indicators of adaptive brain functioning.
+Those alterations have been selected by evolution because they’ve helped us to predict, detect, and avoid future attacks, and because they protect our hippocampus from damage.